staticjinja/staticjinja/docs/user/quickstart.rst

   ``./templates``);
 * ``--outpath`` - the directory to place rendered files in (defaults to ``.``);
-* ``--static`` - the directory within ``srcpath`` where static files (such as CSS and JavaScript) are stored.
+* ``--static`` - the directory (or directories) within ``srcpath`` where static files   (such as CSS and JavaScript) are stored.
 Static files are copied to the output directory without any template compilation, maintaining any directory structure.
 This defaults to ``None``, meaning no files are considered to be static files.
+You can pass multiple directories separating them by commas:
+  ``staticpath="foo,bar/baz,lorem"``.

 More advanced configuration can be done using the staticjinja API, see :ref:`custom-build-scripts` for details.